How to sleep better

 Several virtual doctor services offer round-the-clock care.
 Improved community healthcare outcomes are another possibility, with telehealth available to many patients who may not choose to see a doctor in person or who would otherwise slip between the cracks.

 If you're worried about an increased possibility of misdiagnosis, don't be.
-"We don't believe this is an issue," Martin says.
+"We don't believe this is an issue," says John Martin, Doctors on Demand Director and Co-Founder.
 "If a consult isn't appropriate for a video consultation, patients can be directed to see their GP for a face-to-face appointment."

 There are, of course, some situations that can't be dealt with online, including those requiring physical examinations.